-How do you decide which tool is the best option?
+How do you decide which legal tool is the best option?

 What if you have a patent and somebody copies you (infringes)?

 Without a strong patent, you will lose the first-to-market advantage, and competitors will catch up and possibly surpass you; ultimately squeezing you out of the market.
-Competitors who copy your invention will always have the cost advantage.
-They don’t have research and development expenditures to recover, and may be able to mass produce at a lower cost per unit.
-Free riding allows competitors to undercut an innovator’s price point.
+Competitors who copy your invention will always have a cost advantage.
+They don’t have research and development expenditures to recover and may be able to mass-produce at a lower cost per unit.
+Freeriding allows competitors to undercut an innovator’s price point.
 Patents, because of the threat of litigation, are the only thing that keeps the playing field level allowing inventors to grow their inventive ideas into companies.

-What if in developing your holder, you devise a new process of manufacturing?
+How do you protect a new process of manufacturing?

 You do not register or apply for trade secret protection in the same way you do for patent protection.
 It is up to the entity holding the trade secret to keep it a secret!
 Protocols should be established to maintain secrecy and confidentiality.
 A company protects its confidential information via its employees through using confidentiality and non-compete agreements that spell out consequences for inappropriate disclosure or use of a trade secret.
 Most often trade secret protection is violated when a former employee goes to work for a competitor.
 A good best-practices tip is to conduct a thorough exit interview with departing employees to clearly remind them of their obligations with regard to the employer’s trade secrets.
 When interacting with other companies such as vendors or licensees, nondisclosure agreements should be agreed to before any proprietary information is given.